 Pallbearers will be James Mchazlett, Daniel Kindred, Joe Martinez, Hiram Munoz, Osman Munoz, Robert Gonzales, Antonio Martinez, and Conrad Ybarra.

 Honorary pallbearers will be Richard O. Gonzales, Gilbert Cuellar and Armando Cardona.

 Memorial donations may be made to the Leukemia and Lymphoma Society at www.lls.org

-To send flowers to Rogelio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rogelio Fernandez Munoz, please visit our floral store.